Oldenburgia grandis (Thunb.) Baill.

 The fruits are small, thin, brown nutlets, crowned with a tuft of long, bristly hairs.
 Flowering is irregular throughout the year, often with a burst in autumn.

-The population of this species is stable and it is therefore listed as LC (Least Concern).
+The wild population of this species is stable and it is therefore Red Listed as LC (Least Concern).

 Distribution and habitat

 Oldenburgia grandis is an Eastern Cape endemic, occurring on rocky outcrops of the Witteberg quartzites from the Suurberg, near Port Elizabeth, to Grahamstown.
-Near Grahamstown it grows on hard sandstone outcrops according to Giles Mbambezeli.
+Near Grahamstown it grows on hard sandstone outcrops.

 Oldenburgia grandis grows on the border of the winter- and summer-rainfall regions of South Africa.
 It is occasionally exposed to both winter and summer rains at the western end of its distribution, but generally experiences dry winters.
 It grows in well-drained, acidic soils and is limited to quartzite or sandstone outcrops or rocky ridges, where it is exposed to full sun and good ventilation.
 It experiences high temperatures between 30–40ºC, and low temperatures between 5–10ºC, and is sensitive to frost.